lbussy/keg-cop/docs/pcbassembly/index.rst

 - 2 x `RJ45 8-pin 90° no shield PCM-mount jack <https://www.aliexpress.com/item/32736146888.html>`_
 - 1 x `3-pin terminal block <https://www.aliexpress.com/item/32965348107.html>`_

 (*) - Optional items for use when you desire a room temperature sensor.
-Either use a DS18B20 sensor with a lead, or a PCB-mount sensor.
+Either use a DS18B20 sensor with a lead or a PCB-mount sensor.

 Soldering
 ===========